Buggy-Virus/buggy-virus.github.io/_posts/2018-01-29-improving-webgazer.markdown

 &nbsp;

 The architecture of the CNN consisted of 9 layers, one input layer, three convolutional layers of size 7x7 then 5x5 then 3x3, each followed by a 2x2 max pooling layers, a fully connected layer of 4096, then a final fully  connected layer with 1 unit.
-A 42x50 pixel images of both eyes were fed through the CNN twice, giving four estimates, one for each eye in the $x$ and $y$ axes.
+A 42x50 pixel images of both eyes were fed through the CNN twice, giving four estimates, one for each eye in the $$x$$ and $$y$$ axes.
 Averaging the results from each eye together, we got our final estimate.

  The results of my CNN had 40% less error than Webgazer, while still being able to maintaining a speed of processing 51 frames per second for each of the four estimates.
 This showed that a CNN could replace the current machine learning method of Webgazer while still maintaining a tolerable frames per second in real time.